Types of Milk and the Benefits of Drinking Milk for Seniors

 It is essential to know that milk’s fat significantly provides energy and absorbs other vitamins for the elderly.
 High-fat milk is suitable for children and adults, but seniors should avoid drinking high-fat milk.

 Women are more prone to osteoporosis than men in old age.
 Therefore, the need to absorb calcium is more important for women.
 Low-fat milk with more calcium is a better option for women.

 The Best Time to Drink Milk for Seniors

-It is best to drink milk an hour and a half after a meal or lunch.
-In this case, there is no interference in the absorption of iron and zinc and vitamins in food with calcium in milk.
+Drinking milk an hour and a half after a meal or lunch is best.
+In this case, there is no interference in the absorption of iron, zinc, and vitamins in food with calcium in milk.

 In mind milk calcium absorption, it does not matter if you drink milk cold, hot, or lukewarm.
 The milk temperature does not interfere with the amount and duration of calcium absorption.
 The choice of milk temperature depends on the taste and desire of the person.
 Some seniors experience nausea by drinking warm milk and suffer from the mucus in their gastrointestinal tract.
 Others experience bloating after drinking cold milk.
 In all these cases, the calcium in the milk returns to normal.
 Hence, it would be best to determine whether your digestive system is compatible with hot or cold milk.